samBrownless16/Professional_Practice_Project/README.md

 [React-Bootstrap Documentation](https://react-bootstrap.github.io/)

 # About Project
-This project will deliver a Single Page Application e-commerce website selling computer components.
-The technologies used to construct the application will be *__React__*.
-Bootstrap components from *__React-Bootstrap__* will be used throughout the application. **Node** and its default package manager **npm** is used to install any packages required.
+This project will deliver an e-commerce website selling computer components.
+The main technology used to construct this application will be *__React__*.
+Bootstrap components from *__React-Bootstrap__* will be used throughout the application. **Node** and its default package manager **npm** is used to install any packages required throughout production.
 ## Proposed Features
-* User Login
+* User Login/Logout
 * User Purchase System
-* Order Information
+* Order History Information
 * Cart System